 Miriam: The only gal in the new quartet and the protagonist for the soon-to-come Bloodstained: Ritual of the Moon.
 In a curious gender twist of sorts, she’s the Belmont in this spiritual successor, the one who’s decisively overpowered as well.
 Not only is she fast, she uses a whip that has wonderful reach, on top of having truly kick-ass sub-weapons.
 (That axe …) Having lost most of my acrobatic NES platforming skills years ago, I’m mainly using her in my gameplay.
 She is just … oh so awesome.

 Alfred: In yet another gender twist, Alfred is the Sypha Belnades of this game.
 His reach and attack will have you in tears.
 Worse, his HP is so alarmingly little some bosses can take him out with two hits.
 On the other hand, his alchemic sub-weapons are outrageous, arguably even deadlier than Miriam’s.
-At the moment, the one I love most is his Burning Sphere magic.
+At the moment, what I love most about him is his Burning Sphere magic.
 With sufficient weapon points, even a rain of fire heads is no threat for this old-timer.

-The music in Bloodstained: Curse of the Moon doesn’t suck.
+The music in Bloodstained: Curse of the Moon doesn’t suck, put it that way.
 That said, neither does it impress too.
 As spirited and intense as most of the tracks are, they just sound too similar, without the sort of tonal colours i.e. variations found in CV III, Rondo of Blood, or SotN.

 Summary: Is This A Worthy Spiritual Successor of Castlevania?